How to track, manage, and reduce your overhead costs

-The most successful businesses in the world keep close track of their overhead costs and take steps to optimize those costs and expand their profits.
-Often, direct costs are allocated as overhead costs.
+The most successful small businesses keep a close eye on their overhead costs, picking up on inefficiencies and taking steps to optimize those costs to expand their profit margins.

-In this article, we’ll be diving into what counts as an overhead cost, formulas to calculate them, as well as ways to reduce your overhead.
+In this article, we’ll lay out what counts as an overhead cost, how to calculate your total overhead, and some tips for reducing your business overhead expenses.

 What are overhead costs?

 Overhead costs refer to the ongoing expenses associated with operating your business that do not directly contribute to your production level or sales volume.
 Examples of overhead costs include rent, office supplies, insurance, and administrative costs.

 There are several different types of costs to consider when determining your total overhead costs.

 These include variable costs like electricity bills, semi-variable costs like employee wages, and fixed costs like rent or mortgage payments.

 Let’s explore these three different types of costs in more detail:

 - Fixed overhead costs: These are costs that remain constant regardless of your level of production or sales.
 Examples include rent, property taxes, and depreciation.